roadsidemultimedia/Docs/customize/how-to-customize.md

 ## Choosing the right Customization Method ##

-PageLines DMS provides three Customization Methods, these are

 There are three methods for adding customization to your website, these are: the **DMS toolbar → Customize options**; the **Base Child theme**, and, the **PageLines Customize plugin**.
 Each method has pros and cons, which we'll go through below.

 ### DMS ###